zxzhaixiang/vote_prediction/README.md

 Total new votes to be added to Biden: 52977

-State pa likes to add additional 52977 marginal votes to Biden.
+State pa likely to add additional 52977 marginal votes to Biden.
 Total Biden marginal vote: -20712

 Trump will win PA